 Wasatch Defense Lawyers, Salt Lake City, Utah

 We are a group of criminal defense attorneys in Salt Lake City.
-We specialize in sex crimes defense.
+We have extensive experience in sex crimes defense.
 If you have been wrongly accused of harming a child in Utah, we provide the help you’re going to need.

 Our experienced criminal lawyers go to work quickly to get charges reduced or dropped, prevent you from spending jail time for molestation charges and keep you from being entered into the sex offender registry.
 Our aggressive approach has proven to get favorable results for clients facing extremely serious risks of imprisonment and destroyed reputation.
 We speak Spanish and German.

 Get a free confidential consultation and review of your legal case, by calling Wasatch Defense Lawyers, Salt Lake City UT at (801) 980-9965, or leave us a message online for a prompt response.